MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 To form an action in the custom module just created:
 - Delete the auto-generated Class1.cs file.
-- Create a new class inside your project to represent the custom action and give it a distinct name.
+- Create a new class inside your project to represent the custom action (preview) and give it a distinct name.
 - Include the Microsoft.PowerPlatform.PowerAutomate.Desktop.Actions.SDK and Microsoft.PowerPlatform.PowerAutomate.Desktop.Actions.SDK.Attributes namespaces.
 - All classes representing actions should have an [Action] attribute above your class.
 - The class should have public access and inherit from ActionBase class.